 News of the exhibition comes as Carnival Films announced the release date for the feature-length movie – Seven Kings Must Die – on April 14th on Netflix.

-The Last Kingdom at Bebbanburg exhibition opens on Saturday February 18th when the Castle reopens daily to visitors from 10am until 5.00pm (last admission 4.00pm).
+The Last Kingdom at Bebbanburg exhibition opens on Saturday February 18th 2023 when the Castle reopens daily to visitors from 10am until 5.00pm (last admission 4.00pm).
 The exhibition will be open until Sunday 5th November 2023.